Completing the Notice of Tenant Rights for Partially Covered Units

 ☐ Deed-restricted affordable housing

-☑ Single-family home or condo, tenant also received AB 1482 notice
+☑ Single-family home or condominium, tenant also received AB 1482 disclosure

 ☐ Owner-occupied duplex